 Avira Phantom VPN prices and subscriptions

 Compared with some of the best VPNs, Avira is charging a lot for a limited service.
-For instance, NordVPN starts at $3.59/mo (billed every two years) and it includes a kill switch across devices, split tunneling, an ad blocker, and more.
-Surfshark also offers unlimited devices, and its starting price is $1.99/mo (billed every two years).
+For instance, NordVPN starts at $3.39/mo (billed every two years) and Surfshark starts at $1.99/mo (billed every two years).

 We believe that for the value provided by Avira Phantom VPN's features and performance, you're better off looking elsewhere.